Javascript library

 Single operation

-For instance, the same "adding auth descriptor" operation above can be done using:
+For instance, you can perform the same "adding auth descriptor" operation by using the following:

 import { op } from 'ft3-lib';